 Make stunning greenery centerpieces using found and foraged materials

 How to use a colander, foraged greenery, & extra decorations to make Christmas greenery centerpieces.
 A thrifty & clever project for a handmade Christmas.
-Watch the video further below for full DIY instructions
+Watch the video at the end for full DIY instructions

 About a week ago I was washing the dishes and noticed how the colander was sitting on the side.
 Upside down, it lay flat on the counter with a rounded shape similar to a greenery centerpiece I’d just seen.
 That’s when eureka struck – the holes in the colander were perfect for threading florist wire through and creating my own.